Memorial Sloan Kettering Today

 Memorial Hospital’s extensive research program includes areas that focus on basic laboratory research, translational research that bridges discoveries made in the laboratory and those made in the clinic, and mathematical and computational research directed at analyzing and interpreting biomedical data.

 Memorial Sloan Kettering also conducts one of the largest clinical research programs in the world.
 Through these studies, physicians and scientists on our disease-focused research teams translate basic science findings into new treatment advances.
 In addition, Memorial Sloan Kettering actively initiates and participates in clinical trials to identify more-effective cancer therapies.
-As of December 2012, our physicians were leading more than 1,100 clinical research studies for pediatric and adult cancers.
+In 2018, our physicians led more than 1,000 clinical research protocols for pediatric and adult cancers.

 Our researchers collaborate internally and externally to bring together laboratory investigators and clinicians from different disciplines to advance the current understanding of tumor biology and explore new ways to cure, control, and prevent disease.Back to top